tienpm/hip_llama.cpp/README.md

 ## Contributing

-- The project is private.
-We will open source it in the future, if allowed.
-If you have some issues or feature requests, please let us know by email of contributors bellow.
+- If you have some issues or feature requests, please open issues or let us know by email of contributors bellow.

 ## License